mizziness/craft3-webpack5-tailwind2-boilerplate/README.md

 * `yarn dev` - Runs the HMR development server
 * `yarn build` - Creates a production-ready build for deployment (asset output is in `web/dist`)
 * `yarn clean` - A quick way to clear Craft CMS caches while you code

+### Make it Yours

+This project comes pre-configured out of the box to work with Craft CMS templates, but there are plenty of ways you can customize the way this works to suit your own needs.
+It tries to make no assumptions about your toolkit, other than the minimum required configuration to work with the tools included.

+- Tailwind has been set up with with a default configuration, and I highly suggest modifying it for your project.
+(You can overwrite it with an existing `tailwind.config.js` file, if you have one, to import all your custom styling quickly.)
+- devServer options can be changed and extended as needed - for example, by default auto `open` for the served url is turned off, but if you're using a custom generated template, then you might want it on, instead.
+- Go to town!

+### Prettier Webpack

+If you're like me and you prefer a cleaner webpack report, try this:

+`yarn add webpackbar -D`

+In the `wpconfig` files, you'll see two commented-out lines which you can uncomment to enable a much nicer view of your webpack report with [webpackbar](https://github.com/nuxt-contrib/webpackbar).

 ### Inspired By